StudyFrenchSpanish

 When you start a program on Memrise, you get introduced to new words: their spelling, definition, pronunciation, and/or translation into your native language.

-The practice of new vocabulary includes the following types of exercises: match the word to the correct translation and interpretation or vice versa; spell the words (you can use the keyboard or a smaller set of letters provided by the app); matching the terms to the correct pronunciation.
+The practice of new vocabulary includes the following types of exercises: match the word to the correct translation and interpretation or vice versa; spell the words (you can use the keyboard or a smaller set of letters provided by the app); match the terms to the correct pronunciation.

 Memrise uses spaced repetition for language learning through daily lessons and quizzes.
 It means that the app regularly brings words up for revision.